-Lindsay E. Jones is the President and CEO of NCLD, a national nonprofit organization that seeks to improve the lives of the 1 in 5 individuals with learning disabilities and attention issues.
-Lindsay has been with NCLD for over 5 years and previously served as NCLD’s Vice President, Chief Policy & Advocacy Officer.
-In that role, she designed and implemented NCLD’s legislative strategy in Washington, DC, aimed at advancing government policies that support the success of individuals with learning and attention issues in school, at work and in life.
+Lindsay was named President and CEO of NCLD in 2018, after serving over 5 years as Vice President, Chief Policy & Advocacy Officer.
+In her previous role, she designed and implemented NCLD’s federal and state legislative strategy.
 She also developed advocacy campaigns and worked closely with NCLD’s grassroots network of committed parents.

 Before joining NCLD, Lindsay was the senior director for policy and advocacy at the Council for Exceptional Children (CEC), a membership association, where she led federal legislative advocacy and worked with dedicated educators from across the country.

 Lindsay began her career as an attorney, advising and representing schools and parents in special education matters.
 She was a partner with the law firm of Gust Rosenfeld in Phoenix, AZ and is admitted to the U.S. Supreme Court, the Ninth Circuit Court of Appeals, and State Bar of Arizona.